 The part of the internet that is not indexed by search engines.
 Includes websites that are password-protected and paywalled, as well as encrypted networks, and databases.

 Where a device needs a username and/or password to log in, a default password is usually provided that allows the device to be accessed during its initial setup, or after resetting it to factory defaults.

-The implementation of multiple layers of security controls in a system to provide redundancy in the event a security control fails or a vulnerability is exploited.
+The implementation of multiple layers of controls in a system to provide redundancy in the event a control fails or a vulnerability is exploited.